https://www.polity.org.za

 Energy

 Like mining was a hundred years ago, energy is now the investment frontier in South Africa.
-I count it all as part of 'private sector', because even the public procurement projects in electricity are all built with private capital, although with a public sector guarantee.
-(That must change but is not a topic for this note.)
+It is not showing up in the official numbers yet, but it is happening.
+I count it all as part of ‘private sector’, because even the public procurement projects in electricity (bid windows) are all built with private capital, although with a public sector guarantee.

 Generation

-Six bid windows have been run to date, resulting in agreements for 8 000 MW of new generation capacity (all renewable) for a total investment of R270-billion.
+Six bid windows have been run to date, resulting in agreements for 8 000 MW of new generation capacity (all renewable) for a total investment of R270 billion.
 Bid Window 7 for 5 000 MW is currently in the market.
 Investors are clearly keen: Bids for 8 526 MW have been received; a final decision on the winning bids should be made by the end of November.
 Also in the market is a bid window for another 615 MW of battery storage and 2 000 MW of gas-to-power.
 These projects are estimated to involve R180-billion investment between 2026 and 2029.

 However, the bigger action is outside the bid windows.
 An important shift away from public procurement has occurred since President Ramaphosa opened up the market in 2022.
 A whole new energy system is now being developed, all of it with private capital (without government guarantees).